 3. (7) The certainty of forgiveness when the sacrifice is made.

 So the priest shall make atonement for him before the LORD, and he shall be forgiven for any one of these things that he may have done in which he trespasses.”

 a.
-So the priest shall make atonement for him before the LORD: This was marvelous assurance for a guilty conscience.
-The sinner could depend upon this promise and know their sin was covered before the LORD.
+So the priest shall make atonement for him before the LORD: This was a marvelous assurance for a guilty conscience.
+The sinner could depend upon this promise and know his sin was covered before the LORD.

 i.
 The New Testament makes a similar statement in light of the New Covenant, found in 1 John 1:9: If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.